sfigg/commercialization-public/docset/customize/mdm/data-structures-windows-store-for-business.md

 ## ProductKey

-Specifies that properties of the product key.
+Specifies the proerties of the product key.

 <table>
 <colgroup>